-This article will help you clear space on your Apple device without having to delete photos or videos.
+This article will help you free up space on your Apple device without having to delete photos or videos.

 There a few things you can do such as connecting up your iPhone to your computer and removing junk from it.
 You can also compress photos, and remove temporary files to make more room directly from your device.

 Read on to find out what you need to do…

 How to free up more space

 There are 2 proven techniques that can clear room on your iPhone if the storage is full: